 Path to certification: Achieving CCNP certification requires that you have achieved CCNA Routing and Switching and that you pass three exams—one for routing, one for switching, and one for troubleshooting.
 View the entire Cisco Certification Roadmap for a visual representation.

-- Three are in business (3, 8, and 10), up from two last year.
+- Four are in cloud computing, up from two last year.

-- Two are in networking (14 and 15).
+- Two are in networking.

 - AWS, ISACA and CompTIA each have two certifications in the top 15.